microsoft/botframework-cli/packages/luis/README.md

   --fallbackLocale=fallbackLocale  Locale to be used at the fallback if no locale specific recognizer is found.
 Only valid if --dialog is set
-  --log                            write out log messages to console --luConfig=luConfig              Path to config for lu build --out=out                        Output location --region=region                  LUIS authoring region --suffix=suffix                  Environment name as a suffix identifier to include in LUIS app name
+  --log                            write out log messages to console --luConfig=luConfig              Path to config for lu build --region=region                  [default: westus] LUIS authoring region [westus|westeurope|australiaeast] --suffix=suffix                  Environment name as a suffix identifier to include in LUIS app name.
+Defaults to current logged in useralias

 EXAMPLE